 Black Canyon Canoe and Camp - SBC

-Paddling the Black Canyon of the Colorado River below Hover Dam is awesome!
-It’s the perfect kayaking adventure in Black Canyon.
+Canoeing the Black Canyon of the Colorado River below Hover Dam is awesome!
+It’s the perfect canoe adventure in Black Canyon.
 The lower Colorado River is moving flat water with no rapids - just beautiful green waters.
 It is perfect for beginner and seasoned paddlers alike.
-Our kayaks will take us between towering cliffs and looming canyon walls as we navigate the flat moving water of the river.
-We will be able to explore side canyons, soak in hot springs and sleep on the river's edge.
+On this 4 day trip we will canoe upriver between towering cliffs and looming canyon walls as we navigate the flat moving water of the river.
+After a long day of up river paddling we will set up camp and enjoy the nearby hot springs.
+The next day we will explore more side canyon and hot springs and enjoy another night on the river.
+On day 4 we will pack up camp, paddle down river and head for home.
+This trip requires strong paddlers but the rewards are worth it.

 SRWC Member: $130